-This is a Level 4 stand alone qualification that is the first year of our Degree Programme which is focused on processes, skills and understanding sculptural materials.
+This is a Level 4 stand alone qualification that is essentially the first year of our Degree Programmes.
 The course can be studied on a full time basis over one academic year, or part time over two years and will enable those students who are unable to commit to studying for a full BA Honours degree to have an understanding of, and learn the basic skills required in Textiles: Knit, Weave and Mixed Media.

 At a Glance

 1 year full time, 2 years part time

 This is a very well-resourced program with workshop facilities that include: traditional handlooms (available per student), computer-driven looms, rug-tufting, domestic and industrial knit machines, a dye lab, laser cutting, laser welding and ultrasonic joining; alongside standard printing, embellishing and stitching equipment.
 A wide range of commercial design software is used on both Mac and PC platforms.
 All students are treated as individuals and encouraged to create work that is reflective of their unique interests and aspirations.
 Students have dedicated work spaces within a well-equipped, light and airy studio.
 Class sizes are small allowing for a high level of tutor interaction and easy access to resources.